 What educational background do you need to land a job as a UI designer?

 While some UI designers have degrees in product design and human-computer interaction, there are many other paths that aspirings UI designers can pursue.
-UI designers have backgrounds in a wide array of fields, including psychology, sociology, the humanities, graphic design, art practice, and other related fields.
+UI designers have backgrounds in a wide array of fields.
+Many study psychology, sociology, the humanities, graphic design, art practice, and other related fields.

 What is UI design?